What are the effects of too much screen time?

 Teenagers over-using their screens are more susceptible to mental health problems, have a higher risk of obesity, are less inclined to be active physically and socially outside of their online circles and can suffer from sleeping disorders, attention problems and issues at school and beyond.
 So how do we support them?

 While it is impossible for parents to consistently monitor the screen behaviour of their teenager, it’s very important to rationally – and, perhaps, collaboratively – set appropriate limits.
 Common sense issues like not bringing screens to the dinner table are a challenge for all parents.

 We know this because a lot of us at Virgin Media are parents, too.
 It’s also why we include the Web Safe tool with our service to help protect your home and broadband network.
 You can block websites that may contain viruses and protect your loved ones from the internet’s darker corners, including malicious content, pornographic material, crime, drugs, suicide and self-harm.

 With internet security in place, you can also limit the times your child can access the internet and the amount of screen time they are exposed to in everyday life.

-You can find out more about internet safety and gain that extra peace of mind from Internet Matters.
+You can find out more about internet safety, screen-time guidance and gain that extra peace of mind from Internet Matters.